-The immediate parent company is Glencore UK Ltd, a company incorporated in Great Britain and registered in England and Wales, and a wholly owned subsidiary of Glencore International AG, a company incorporated in Switzerland.
+The immediate parent company is Glencore UK Ltd, a company incorporated in Great Britain and registered in England and Wales.

 The ultimate parent and controlling company is Glencore plc, a company incorporated in Jersey with registered offices at Queensway House, Hilgrove Street, St. Helier, Jersey JE1 1ES.
 The lowest level of publicly available consolidated financial statements are produced by Glencore plc.